davidgasquez/handbook/Open Data.md

 Open protocols create open systems.
 Open code creates tools. **Open data creates open knowledge**.
 We need better tools, protocols, and mechanisms to improve the Open Data ecosystem.
 It should be easy to find, download, process, publish, and collaborate on open datasets.

-Iterative improvements over public datasets would yield large amounts of value ([Dune did it with blockchain data](https://dune.com/blog/the-community-data-platform))¹.
+Iterative improvements over public datasets yield large amounts of value ([check how Dune did it with blockchain data](https://dune.com/blog/the-community-data-platform))¹.
 Access to data gives people the opportunity to create new business and make better decisions.

 Open Source code has made a huge impact in the world.
 Let's make Open Data do the same!
-[Anyone should be able to fork and re-publish fixed, cleaned, reformatted datasets as easily as people fork code](https://juan.benet.ai/blog/2014-02-21-data-management-problems/).
+Let's make it possible for [anyone to fork and re-publish fixed, cleaned, reformatted datasets as easily as we do the same things with code](https://juan.benet.ai/blog/2014-02-21-data-management-problems/).

 ### Why Now?

-We have cheaper storage, better compute, and more data.
-We need to improve our workflows now.
+We have better and cheaper infrastructure.
+That includes things like faster storage, better compute, and, larger amounts of data.
+We need to improve our data workflows now.
 How does a world where people collaborate on datasets looks like?
+[The data is there.
+We just need to use it](https://twitter.com/auren/status/1509340748054945794).

-During the last few years, a Cambrian explosion of open source tools have emerged.
+During the last few years, a large number of new data and open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (Datahub, HuggingFace Datasets, Kaggle Datasets).

-These trends have already quick-started movements like [DeSci](https://ethereum.org/en/desci/) but we still need more tooling around data to make interoperability possible. **We should use the same modern tooling companies are using to manage open datasets**.
+These trends are already making it's way towards movements like [DeSci](https://ethereum.org/en/desci/) or smaller projects like [Py-Code Datasets](https://py-code.org/datasets).
+But, we still need more tooling around data to improve interoperability as much as possible.
+Lots of companies have figured out how to make the most of their datasets. **We should use similar tooling and approaches companies are using to manage the open datasets that surrounds us**.
 A sort of [Data Operating system](https://data-operating-system.com/).
-Having better data will create better and more accessible AI models ([people are working on this](https://github.com/togethercomputer/OpenDataHub)).

 Data wrangling is a perpetual maintenance commitment, taking a lot of ongoing attention and resources.
 [Better and modern data tooling can reduce these costs](https://github.com/catalyst-cooperative/pudl).

-Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_.
-They end up building custom tools around their workflows.
+Organizations like [Our World in Data](https://ourworldindata.org/) or [538](https://fivethirtyeight.com/) provide useful analysis but have to deal with _dataset management_, spending most of their time building custom tools around their workflows.
 That works, but limits the potential of these datasets.
-In the end, there is no `data get OWID/daily-covid-cases`, no `data query "select * from 538/polls"` that could act as entry-point to explore datasets.
+Sadly, there is no `data get OWID/daily-covid-cases` or `data query "select * from 538/polls"` that could act as a quick and easy entry-point to explore datasets.

-We could have a better ecosystem if we **collaborate on open standards**!
-So, lets move towards more composable, maintainable, and reproducible open data.
+We could have a better data ecosystem if we **collaborate on open standards**!
+So, lets move towards more [composable](https://voltrondata.com/codex), maintainable, and reproducible open data.

-¹ I think blockchain data is a great place to start building the idea as the data there is open, immutable, and useful.
+¹ Blockchain data might be a great place to start building on these ideas as the data there is open, immutable, and useful.

 ## Design Principles

 - **Easy**.
 Create, curate and share datasets without friction.
-  - Data is useful only when used!
+  - Frictionless: Data is useful only when used!
 Right now, we're not using most of humanity's datasets.
 That's not because they're not available but because they're hard to get.
-They're isolated in different places and formats.
+They're isolated in different places and multiple formats.
   - Pragmatism: published data is better than almost published one because something is missing.
 Publishing datasets to the web is too hard now and there are few purpose-built tools that help.
 - **Versioned and Modular**.
 Data and metadata (e.g: `relation`) should be [updated, forked and discussed](https://github.com/jbenet/data/blob/master/dev/designdoc.md#data-hashes-and-refs) as code in version controlled repositories.
   - Prime composability (e.g: [Arrow ecosystem](https://thenewstack.io/how-apache-arrow-is-changing-the-big-data-ecosystem/)) so tools/services can be swapped.
   - Metadata as a first-class citizen.
+Even if minimal and automated.
   - Git based approach collaboration.
-Adopt and integrate with `git`  to reduce surface area.
+Adopt and integrate with `git`  and GitHub to reduce surface area.
 Build tooling to adapt revisions, tags, branches, issues, PRs to datasets.
-  - Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests_.
+  - Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests/checks_.
   - Support for integrating non-dataset files.
-A dataset could be linked to code, visualizations, pipelines, models, ...
+A dataset could be linked to code, visualizations, pipelines, models, reports, ...
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute everything from scratch.
-In real life events are immutable, data should be too.
-Make datasets the center of the tooling like [software defined assets](https://dagster.io/blog/software-defined-assets).
+In "reality", events are immutable, data should be too.
+[Make datasets the center of the tooling](https://dagster.io/blog/software-defined-assets).
-  - Thanks to immutability and content addressing, you can move backwards in time and run transformations or queries on how the dataset was at a certain point in time.
+  - With immutability and content addressing, you can move backwards in time and run transformations or queries on how the dataset was at a certain point in time.
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets or their metadata.
 GitHub style collaboration, curation, and composability.
+On data.
 - **Aligned Incentives**.
 Curators should have incentives to improve datasets.
-Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
+Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly (e.g: [number of contributors to Dune](https://github.com/duneanalytics/spellbook/commits/main)).
   - [Bounties](https://www.dolthub.com/bounties) could be created to reward people that adds useful but missing datasets.
-  - Surfacing and creating great datasets should be rewarded.
+  - Surfacing and creating great datasets could be rewarded (retroactively or with bounties).
   - Curating the data provides compounding benefits for the entire community!
   - Rewarding the datasets creators according to the usefulness.
 E.g: [CommonCrawl built an amazing repository](https://commoncrawl.org/) that OpenAI has used for their GPTs LLMs.
 Not sure how well CommonCrawl was compensated.
 - **Open Source and Decentralized**.
 Datasets should be stored in multiple places.